BillyCherres/alphaSeries/README.md

 ./menu.sh
 ```
 ## Disclaimer
-This menu has been tested on three Alpha camera models and is assumed to be compatible with every Alpha camera.
+This menu has been tested on 4 Alpha camera models and is assumed to be compatible with every Alpha camera.
 The observed compatibility and supported features are as follows:
 - **A7R5:**  All 15 menu options are supported.
+- **LR1:**  All 15 menu options are supported.
 - **A7R4:** 12 menu options are supported; 13 options are supported if an optical zoom lens is connected.
 - **A7M4:**  14 menu options are supported; 15 options are supported if an optical zoom lens is connected.